 We use a different term.
 ERQ.

-ERQ stand for End Result of Quality.
-On sales programs ERQ is the end goal.
-It means our associate did what the real prose of the call was in any high quality contact center, they secured a sale the right way.
+ERQ stands for End Result of Quality.
+On sales programs, ERQ is the end goal.
+It means our associate did what the real prose of the call was in any high-quality contact center, they secured a sale the right way.
 What is the “right way”?:

 - They need to be able to sell on the merits of the product, if they can’t then they should not be on the floor.
 You should never sell on low commitment either.
 If you are selling in the fact that the customer can cancel for a refund then what is the point?
 You will have very low stick rates driving up costs and frustrating all involved most importantly the customer.
 Remember most of the time the “tone IS the message”

 - Their technique needs to be perfect.
 Most insurance and financial service products have scripts that need to be strictly adhered to as they have gone through many eyes at legal.
 Are they following the script?
 For our scripts we teach our guys to follow the script, if a customer asks a question you answer it with our leaving anything out, they do not leave dead air for the customer to take control of the call.
 They need to transition the end of the question back to the script.